tomerOko/microai/prompts/main.md

-please generate the 'Send service' code according to all of this data:
+please generate the 'rating & reviews' code

+implement placeholder functions yourself

+dont ever use comments instead of code (like 'paste the code here', instead of the actual code)

+do not forget tomeroko3-events package validation files: shared validations request response validations request response types event names event validations event type db validation pathMaps

-* implement placeholder functions yourself (add comments to explain the bussines logic you chosen if needed) and write the actual consumers logic.
+add comments to explain the bussines logic you chosen if needed

+write the actual consumers logic.

+dont forget that each service should handle new user creation and user update events from the 'signup' service!

 This prompt contains the main files of a service (the 'Teach' service, created only as an example for the rest of the services) written correctly according to the project standards along with MongoDB and RabbitMQ initializations, and 7 validation and types files from the shared validation package ('events-tomeroko3') each service will have his own 7 files inside the shared validation package.